Neville-Pribram Mid-Career Educators Awards

 The purpose of the award is to provide an educator with travel funding that will enable him/her to use Smithsonian Libraries and Archives collections to develop educational materials (materials may include lesson plans, study modules, educational games, educational websites, etc.).

 Applicants must be current middle school, high school, or college teachers or museum educators working on curriculum development or publications.
-They may not reside within commuting distance of the Smithsonian Library where they conduct their research.
+They may not reside within commuting distance of the Anacostia Community Museum Library in Washington DC, where they will conduct their research.
 This award is not intended to further the research of doctoral candidates or post-doctoral scholars.
-Only one award can be offered to a visitor within a twelve-month period.
+One award is offered each year.
 Awards may not be used to extend other Smithsonian appointments.
-The research grant for 2015 has been awarded.

-- description of the project and its intended outcome
+• Description of the educational project and intended outcome (no more than three pages)